 Have you ever tried this exotic, deliciously tangy fruit native to Africa?
 It grows in warmer, drier areas of Mexico, Asia, and India.

-It is high in vitamin B, C, magnesium, potassium, thiamine, iron, fiber, riboflavin, and phosphorus.
+It is high in vitamins B, and C, magnesium, potassium, thiamine, iron, fiber, riboflavin, and phosphorus.

 Tamarind extracts are also said to provide wound healing, anti-venom, antimicrobial, and antioxidant properties.
-Also, to be effective against asthma and malaria.
+Also, it is effective against asthma and malaria.